 - build a richly interlinked knowledge and social graph while at it

-True, you could get something similar by stacking a few tools (maybe Twitter, Delicious, Evernote…), switching between apps, keeping stock of context and references and so on…but having the input and display interfaces anchored to the actual segment of interest changes how we interact and reason about it quite a bit.
+True, you could get something similar by stacking a few tools (maybe Twitter, Delicious, Evernote…), switching between apps, keeping stock of context and references and so on…but having those interfaces anchored to the actual segment of interest instead, optionally with structured markup, changes how we interact, reason and evolve with it.
+Example: Fighting Fake News with typed annotations.

 At least that’s what I thought when I started working on it.
 My question then became: